General Information

 Upon successfully completing the Bachelor of Laws, students will be able to:

-• apply the principles and doctrines that underpin the fundamental areas of Australian law and the Australian legal systemdescribe and demonstrate the application of ethical and professional responsibility in the practice of the law and a commitment to the pursuit of justice
+• Apply the principles and doctrines that underpin the fundamental areas of Australian law and the Australian legal system

-• analyse and evaluate the interdisciplinary contexts in which legal issues arise and the disciplines and policy considerations that influence the content and operation of the law
+• Analyse and evaluate the interdisciplinary contexts in which legal issues arise and the disciplines and policy considerations that influence the content and operation of the law

-• interpret issues affecting the legal status and experiences of Indigenous peoples in Australia and apply legal doctrine and other approaches to solve problems in preparation for professional practice acknowledging the culture, traditions and beliefs of Aboriginal and Torres Strait Islander and other communities
+• Interpret issues affecting the legal status and experiences of Indigenous peoples in Australia and apply legal doctrine and other approaches to solve problems in preparation for professional practice acknowledging the culture, traditions and beliefs of Aboriginal and Torres Strait Islander and other communities.

-• critically evaluate events or factual situations, identify the legal issues to which they give rise and develop and articulate appropriate and creative responses
+• Critically evaluate events or factual situations, identify the legal issues to which they give rise and develop and articulate appropriate and creative responses

-• undertake and critically evaluate research from a variety of sources to make judgements to solve complex legal problems with intellectual independence
+• Undertake and critically evaluate research from a variety of sources to make judgements to solve complex legal problems with intellectual independence

-• effectively communicate persuasive legal arguments to legal and non-legal audiences
+• Effectively communicate persuasive legal arguments to legal and non-legal audiences

-• function as an effective member or leader of a team and critically reflect on individual performance and professional development
+• Function as an effective member or leader of a team and critically reflect on individual performance and professional development

 Career opportunities